simonehagey/orbdot/docs/source/models.rst

 ======================
 OrbDot currently supports model fitting for three radial velocity models:

- 1. An unchanging orbit that is circular or eccentric ("constant-period").
+ 1. An unchanging orbit that is circular or eccentric, i.e. "constant-period".
- 2. A constant evolution of the orbital period, :math:`\dot{P}` ("orbital decay").
+ 2. A constant evolution of the orbital period, i.e. "orbital decay".
- 3. A constant evolution of the argument of pericenter, :math:`\dot{\omega}` ("apsidal precession").
+ 3. A constant evolution of the argument of pericenter, i.e. "apsidal precession".

 Background
 ----------
 Many exoplanet host stars exhibit noticeable periodic radial velocity (RV) variations as they "wobble" around the center of mass of the star-planet system.
-The amplitude of this effect can be expressed as [1]_:
+The amplitude of this effect can be expressed as:

 .. math::
     K=\left(\frac{2 \pi G}{P}\right)^{1/3}\frac{M_p \sin i}{\left(M_{\star}+M_p\right)^{2/3}}